azuregray/BMG-Metrics-Insight-Utility/README.md

 python -m pip install -r ./requirements.txt; streamlit run ./app.py
 ```

-> Please note that this tool has been tried and tested on `WINDOWS` OS only.

-> Setup instruction on Linux Systems or Server and MacOS may differ.
+Please note that this tool has been tried and tested on `WINDOWS` OS only.
+Setup instruction on Linux Systems or Server and MacOS may differ.

+> Step 04: The above command must automatically redirect you to the page where you app is being hosted.
+Otherwise, just try this: **http://localhost:8501/**

+> Step 05: Follow interface on page to continue.

 ---